warwick-cybersecurity-WM145-24/week-4-lab-exercises/pull_request_template.md

 ## Summary
-Give a brief summary of the changes.
+Added a dev branch and added details about myself to the branch

 ## What
 List what have you done
-[ ] Task one
+[x] Task one
 [ ] Task two
 [ ] Task three

 ## Why
-Explain why you did the change
+Because it was the task

 ## Test
-Provide a description on how you your changes can be tested
+The changes can be tested to checking the index.html page.